francoisromain/bug-leaflet-chrome/readme.md

 The bug: if the user clicks on the back button, it will go back to the previous webpage (or blank page) instead of the previous positions on the map.

-To see a full description and reproduce the bug, check this page: [bug-leaflet-chrome](https://francoisromain.github.io/bug-leaflet-chrome).
+To reproduce the bug, check this page: [francoisromain.github.io/bug-leaflet-chrome](https://francoisromain.github.io/bug-leaflet-chrome).